GrantS2S/website/content/help/setup/flat-file.md

 ---
 title: "Flat File"
 seoTitle: "Flat File Getting Started"
-seoDescription: "Integrate your Flat File with supported B2B and B2C Systems through Stock2Shop"
+seoDescription: "Integrate your Flat File Data Source with supported B2B and B2C Systems through Stock2Shop"
-seoKeyword: ["Flat File", "Integrations"]
-type: help
+type: setup
 source: "flat-file"
-tags: ["gettingstarted", "flat-file"]
-draft: true
+channel: ""
+fulfillment: ""
 ---

+## Flat File
 A Flat File is a source of data and can be used as a [Primary source](/help/how-it-works-primary-sources "Concept of a Primary Source in Stock2Shop") to create products, or as a [Linked source](help/how-it-works-linked-sources "Concept of a Linked source in Stock2Shop") to only be in charge of enriching your master data from your Primary source.
 This source of data (on a flat file) would typically be hosted on FTP server.
 Enabling Stock2Shop to work with